mekkim/innersourcecommons.org-wiki/InnerSource-Patterns-Webinar:-Solving-InnerSource-Problems-by-Leveraging-the-Community.md

 1. Send a description of your biggest inner source challenge (by Direct Message [in slack](https://isc-inviter.herokuapp.com/)) to Tim Yao (@thyao) or Erin Bank (@erin_m_b) by COB 2017-03-10 and be a part of the conversation!
 2. Be one of the first to check out the *NEW* [Inner Source Patterns YouTube Channel](http://bit.ly/innersource_patterns_videos).

+**Note: This session will be recorded and the recording posted here at innersourcecommons.org**

 *WebEx provided by Nokia*
 -------------------------------------------